slobodator/task-crud/README.md

   - with the first level of its subtasks `GET /v1/tasks/{taskId}?hierarchy=FIRST_LEVEL`
   - with the entire graph of its subtasks `GET /v1/tasks/{taskId}?hierarchy=ENTIRE_GRAPH`

+**NB!
+The features are specially chosen to highlight the problem of mixing the business logic and data access**

 ## Technical decisions made

 For simplification